How President Trump is bad for the gun industry

 Since Election Day, the two publicly traded gun manufacturers -- Sturm Ruger (RGR) and the former Smith & Wesson, which rebranded itself as American Outdoor Brand (AOBC) -- have suffered declines of more than 20% in their stock prices.

-Background checks, which are conducted by the FBI for most gun purchases, were down 16% in December compared with December 2015.
-They set a record in that month, which included the massacre in San Bernardino, California.
+Background checks, which are conducted by the FBI for most gun purchases, dropped by 20% in January compared with a year earlier.
+And they were down 16% in December.
 Background checks do not precisely track gun sales, but they serve as the closest nationwide proxy.

 Ammunition sales are down, too.